User Guide / Using Your Assessment Results

 When you see that your chemical has appeared on a list of interest, you first need to identify the type of list it is to more accurately determine next steps.

-Some lists have a concentration thresholds included.
+Some lists have concentration threshold values included.
 This means that there are different actions required if your chemical of interest is under the concentration threshold or over the concentration threshold.
 You can easily determine this by looking at the colored triangle next to your chemical and list of interest.

 For these same lists, the red or orange triangle indicates that your lists of interest were checked, and there are one or more hits above a set concentration threshold